 Climate indicator products

 Glaciers are key indicators of climate change.
-While the mass balance of a glacier reflects annual weather directly, records of length change (also termed front-position change) can be used for climate change detection on a decadal-to-century time scales.
+While the mass balance of a glacier reflects annual weather directly, records of front variation can be used for climate change detection on a decadal-to-century time scales.
 When a glacier advances or retreats its surface area also changes.
-Here NVE’ records of surface mass balance and length change for glaciers in mainland Norway are shown.
+Here NVE’ records of surface mass balance and front variation for glaciers in mainland Norway are shown.
 The data are retrieved directly from NVE’s database.
-For some of the glaciers we also list area from various mappings.
-Read more about the data series below the map.
+Read more about the data series below the map. ….

-Select a glacier to view the mass balance, length change and area data.
+Select a glacier to view the mass balance and front variation data.
 Save: Download data.
 Save: Show location on the map.
 Save: Open NVE’s digital glacier map service.
 ID and Main refers to Glacier ID and glacier complex abbreviation in the Glacier inventory of Norway (Andreassen et al., 2012).
-The table is sortable and you can choose mass balance, length change or all series.
-Year shows number of observation years.
-Active shows whether measurements are active (=1) or terminated (=0).

-Length change Mass balance Length change & Mass balance
+Front variation Mass balance Front variation & Mass balance

 More about the products

 Some of the selected glaciers have long time series (more than 20 years) of mass balance or length observations and are selected for the “Norwegian Reference Hydrological Dataset for Climate Change Studies” (Fleig et al., 2013; Andreassen & Evehøy, 2021).
-Here data are shown for all glaciers with a mass balance or length change record in NVE’s database.
-The mass balance and length change measurements have been published annually or biannually since 1963 (e.g., Kjøllmoen et al., 2021).
+Here data are shown for all glaciers with a mass balance or front variation record in NVE’s database.
+The mass balance and front variation measurements have been published annually or biannually since 1963 (e.g., Kjøllmoen et al., 2021).
 The data are also reported to the World Glacier Monitoring Service and stored in their databases.

 Mass balance